 Your career is critical and these early years, especially so.
 The idea is that you need to become an “Expert” in your field.
 By becoming an expert in your field, you’ll guarantee that later in life, your earnings will be significant.

 Remember, you’ll be paid more if you’re an expert in your field, than if not.
 Your 20’s are the time when you develop the skills needed to become an expert later in life.
+Your 20’s is also the likely to be the last time in your life when you’re likely to have spare time during the week and are therefore a great time to get your qualifications completed for later in life.

 Initially, any savings should be going towards pay off your educational debt, starting with the high-interest debts first.
 Low-interest debt is not such a concern and will require a decision to be made on whether you invest, or pay this debt.